 Ask for Ideas

 You hired a group of talented people.
 Why not ask for their ideas to stay engaged and connected with one another?
 Two heads are better than one—and you might be lucky enough to have an entire organisation full of creative minds at your disposal.
-Send your team focused surveys to get their thoughts, or better yet—customise the Open Door feature on your Hive platform.
-Not only will ideas be personalised to your current culture, but they will also speak to your people’s most-pressing needs.
+Send your team focused surveys to get their thoughts, or better yet—not only will ideas be personalised to your current culture, but they will also speak to your people’s most-pressing needs.

 We already know that 70% of change initiatives fail largely due to employee resistance.
 We also know that when people are truly invested, any change is 30% more likely to be successful.
 Make your people feel like they’re directly contributing to the initiative, and you’ll likely see significant spikes in engagement, participation levels and, ultimately, your newly remote culture.